Connor-1233/CS2340C_Team40/README.md

 # Shadow's Labyrinth

-Welcome to the Dungeon Crawler Game, an exciting adventure set in a mysterious and perilous labyrinth.
+Welcome to the Shadow's Labyrinth, an exciting adventure set in a mysterious and perilous labyrinth.
 Embark on a quest, navigate through treacherous dungeons, face menacing foes, and uncover hidden treasures.
 Are you ready for the challenge?

 ## Table of Contents